-Building The Stage On Which God Will Be Glorified
+God Building The Stage On Which He WILL BE Glorified

 Today we are going to continue to see God building the stage on which He will be glorified.
 We're in Genesis chapter one.